 “These findings provide empirical support that microaggressive acts are rooted in racist beliefs and feelings of deliverers, and may not be dismissed as simply subjective perceptions of the target,” says lead author Dr. Jonathan Kanter.
 “The delivery of microaggressions by White students is not simply innocuous behavior and may be indicative of broad, complex, and negative racial attitudes and explicit underlying hostility and negative feelings toward black students.”

-Read more about it online at Race and Social Problems.
+Read more about this study online at Race and Social Problems.

 Ayalon, L., & Gum, A. M. (2011).
 The relationships between major lifetime discrimination, everyday discrimination, and mental health in three racial and ethnic groups of older adults.
 Aging & Mental Health, 15(5), 587–594. http://doi.org/10.1080/13607863.2010.543664

 Chae, D. H., Lincoln, K. D., & Jackson, J. S. (2011).
 Discrimination, attribution, and racial group identification: implications for psychological distress among Black Americans in the National Survey of American Life (2001-2003).
 American Journal of Orthopsychiatry, 81(4), 498–506. doi: 10.1111/j.1939-0025.2011.01122.x

 Clark, T. T., Salas-Wright, C. P., Vaughn, M. G., & Whitfield, K. E. (2015).
 Everyday discrimination and mood and substance use disorders: A latent profile analysis with African Americans and Caribbean Blacks.
 Addictive Behaviors, 40, 119–125. doi:10.1016/j.addbeh.2014.08.006